 At Lawyer Legion, we work hard to keep this list of lawyer referral services updated.
 Please send comments or corrections to support@lawyerlegions.com.

 Use the map below to find a list of non-profit lawyer referral services in your state with links to more information about each service at the state, county, or local level.
-Most of the lawyer referral services listed below are sponsored by state or local bar associations.
+Most lawyer referral services listed below are sponsored by state or local bar associations.

 Alabama